-This morning I woke up to Facebook telling me it was International Kiss A Ginger Day.
+This morning I woke up to Facebook telling me it was National Kiss A Ginger Day.
 This day has apparently been created to stop ginger people being bullied and abused by society and instead to show Ginger people some love.
+By inviting people to kiss a ginger.

 Now, as a redhead, and one that was bullied relentlessly throughout my teenage years, how am I meant to feel about this day?